How To Deep Condition Curly & Wavy Hair

 A deep conditioner works well because its formula gives your hair the nutrients it needs by penetrating deeply into your hair cuticles.

-As mentioned above, let’s take a look again at the many benefits we see from using a curly girl approved deep conditioner for curly hair:
+As mentioned above, let’s take a look again at the many benefits we see from using a curly girl approved deep conditioner for curly or wavy hair:

 - easy detangling